jleen-sfdc/dotfiles/README.md

 A lot of this stuff sort of works on Windows.
 `nushell` is my preferred shell there, and its config bootstrap is `config.nu` in `$nu.default-config-dir`, which is typically `%AppData%\nushell`.

+The preferred Vim is NeoVim via Neovide, and the config bootstrap is `%LocalAppData%\nvim\init.vim`.